+· · · · · · · · · · · · · · · · · · · - l .

 tapered arch on both

 sides.
 Between these

 arches, there are three

 prominent water outlets

 within a square frame.

 These outlets were

 equipped with faucets to

 draw water from the

 road's basin to provide

 water for people.
 It was

 restored in 2014 under

 the supervision of the

+-

+Dethe contributor to this report.

+Baths Hammam The archaeological

-Baths Hammam Al-Samra
+Al-Samra Hammam Al-Samra is

-The archaeological Hammam Al-Samra is located in the Al-Zaytoun neighborhood in the old town of Gaza City.
-It is a splendid example of bathhouses and is actually the only surviving model of its kind.
-The hammam features a roof with a dome adorned with round openings decorated with colored glass, adding elegance and beauty to the place.
-Additionally, the beautiful flooring of the hammam is paved with marble rounds, squares, and triangles of various colors.

-horizontal layout, you enter the hammam through a broken external passageway that resembles a winding corridor with a knotted semi-barrel vault.
-This passage among the most important historical and archaeological landmarks in the Al-Daraj neighborhood.
-They are characterized by the Islamic architectural style from the Ottoman period.
-They consist of a covered passageway with intersecting vaults between two main buildings, under which passes a narrow street no more than three meters wide.
-Above the covered passageway, there is a room covered by a dome, with its entrance from one of the houses overlooking the Asbata.
-The Asbata is usually named after the family that owns the upper room.
-These are the only surviving Asbata in the Gaza Strip, and they were restored by the College of Engineering at the
+located in the Al-

+Zaytoun neighborhood

+in the old town of Gaza

+City.
+It is a splendid

+example of bathhouses

+and is actually the only ALL AND

+surviving model of its

+kind.
+The hammam

+features a roof with a

+dome adorned with

+round openings

+decorated with colored

+glass, adding elegance

+and beauty to the place.

+Additionally, the Steam Room Room

+beautiful flooring of the Steam Room Room

+hammam is paved with

+marble rounds, squares, Room Room

+and triangles of various XXX Output

+colors.
+Corridor

+001013.
+Courtyard

+According to the Rest-Room - The section

+horizontal layout, you

+enter the hammam Sales Room

+through a broken

+entrance, leading to an

+external passageway

+that resembles a

+winding corridor with a

+knotted semi-barrel

+vault.
+This passage

+leads to a hall

+containing an

+octagonal-shaped

+fountain for cold water,

+surrounded by four

+iwans.
+It was restored

+for the third time during

+the preparation of the study in March 2023

+under the supervision of

+one of the contributors

+to this report, marking a

+significant phase in the

+history of the hammam.

+Sables/As Al-Alami Al-Alami and Kasab are

+bata and Kasab among the most

+important historical and

+archaeological

+landmarks in the Al-

+Daraj neighborhood.

+They are characterized

+by the Islamic

+architectural style from

+the Ottoman period.

+They consist of a

+covered passageway 123 6

+with intersecting vaults between two main

+buildings, under which T

+passes a narrow street

+no more than three

+meters wide.
+Above the

+covered passageway,

+there is a room covered

+by a dome, with its

+entrance from one of

+the houses overlooking

+the Asbata.
+The Asbata

+is usually named after

+the family that owns the

+upper room.
+These are

+the only surviving

+Asbata in the Gaza

+Strip, and they were

+restored by the College

+of Engineering at the